anurag1192/udacity-htmlcss-portfolio/README.md

-# udacity-htmlcss-portfolio
+# htmlcss-portfolio

-This is a project for udacity HTML CSS course
+This is a project for  HTML CSS course

 Help me make it better.